It is essential that we continue to manage COVID-19 in our workplaces.

 - The additional costs must be directly related to working remotely because of COVID-19.

-To check the eligibility of your claim or to submit it please contact the Help Desk: firstname.lastname@example.org.
+To check the eligibility of your claim or to submit a claim please email email@example.com

 Am I still covered under workers compensation while I am working from home?

 Yes.
-Where an employee has approval to work from home you will be covered under the Safety Rehabilitation and Compensation Act (SRC Act).
-More information can be found on the Comcare website.
+Where an employee has approval to work from home you will be covered under the Safety Rehabilitation and Compensation Act 1988 (SRC Act).

 Can I take equipment that has been prescribed for me in a workstation assessment (e.g. special keyboard, special mouse, ergonomic chair) home with me?